Retail Waste Guide 2024

 Employee Engagement and Training

-Train members of staff on the importance of donating food and their role in segregating food properly for donation.
+Train your staff on the importance of donating food and how to properly segregate items for donation.

-Encourage employees to volunteer their time at local charities you’re donating to – it can help your employees understand the significance of corporate social responsibility and develop a positive brand image in your community.
+Encourage employees to volunteer at the local charities you’re supporting—this not only helps them understand the impact of corporate social responsibility but also fosters a positive brand image in your community.

 Promoting the Initiative

-Promote your new initiative in-store.
-It raises awareness for your customers and shows your commitment to your local community.
+Promote your new initiative in-store to raise awareness and demonstrate your commitment to the local community.

 A photograph a woman in a food retail store.
 She is looking at a food product in a grocery store.